simon-brooke/beowulf/doc/lisp1.5.md

 ```
 |x| = [x<0 -> -x; T -> x]
 ```
-The factorial of a nonhnegative integer can be defined by
+The factorial of a non-negative integer can be defined by
 ```
 n! = [n=0 -> 1; T -> n.[n-l]!]
 ```